ganrad/azure-dotnet-manage-vmss/README.md

    The **VMSS Scale Trigger** Azure Function uses Azure Resource Manager APIs to deallocate and start VMSS.

-   Refer to the table below to set correct values for the required environment variables.
-These environment variables are required for the Function to invoke Azure Resource Provider API's for VMSS.
+   Refer to the table below to set correct values for the required Function environment variables.

    Environment Variable Name | Value | Description
    ------------------------- | ----- | -----------